dashdotdotdashdotdot/MyBlog/content/about.md

 # The Blog

 The blog serves as a mechanism to organize and release multiple types of content.
 It provides case studies that analyze how the market is valuing a given firm using the Dashboard and the corresponding code base.
-It also has posts that document the methodology used in the dashboard, and introduces methodological enhancements.
+It also has posts that document the methodology used in the Dashboard, and introduces methodological enhancements.

 # Different From Other Approaches?